YottaDB/YDBDoc/AdminOpsGuide/about.rst

 Installation
 ------------

 YottaDB installation is semi-automatic, using the ydbinstall script provided with the product.
-The installation procedure is described in `Chapter 2: “Installing YottaDB” <./installydb.html>`_.
+The installation procedure is described in `Chapter 2: "Installing YottaDB" <./installydb.html>`_.

 --------
 Security